Jason Andersen

-Jason Andersen (born September 3, 1977, as Jason Young) is an American former professional football center who played for four seasons with the New England Patriots National Football League (NFL).
-He played college football at BYU.
+Jason Andersen (born September 3, 1977, as Jason Young) is an American former professional football player who was a center for four seasons with the New England Patriots National Football League (NFL).
+He played college football for the BYU Cougars.
 He has also played for the Kansas City Chiefs.

 Early life

 Andersen attended Piedmont Hills High School in San Jose, California.
 In High School he lettered in football, basketball, and track.
 In football he was a two-time all-league and all-county selection as an offensive and defensive tackle and long snapper.
 In basketball he was a two-time all-league center.
 Andersen was recruited to play for BYU.

 College career

 After graduating from high school, Andersen attended BYU, where he played multiple positions on the offensive line.
 In his sophomore and junior season, he played mainly right guard, with some games as right tackle.
 In his senior season, he played as center.